Tuuxy/BrowserExtensions/README.md

 - Code Review : Advanced users can examine extension code for suspicious activities.

+- Update : Keep browser and extensions up to date.
+Outdated extensions can have security vulnerabilities.

+- Keep it simple : Limit the number of extensions installed.
+The more extensions, the higher the attack surface.

 ## Examples

 WIP

-- Inject Ads (html modifying)
+- Inject Ads (html modifying) : SuperZoom EasyBattery
-- Keylog + 2FA bypass
+- Keylog + 2FA bypass Modify Firefox Browser Add-Art-To-Page